The firm raised €4.7 million through a conditional placement, and €5.0 million through an unconditional direct subscription.

-The firm said it will use the proceeds for working capital, trade payables, payment of legacy obligations, and general corporate purposes.
+The company said it plans to use the net proceeds for working capital and general corporate purposes.

-The firm said that it intends to use the net proceeds from the offering for general corporate purposes and to fund its commercialization efforts.
+The company said it will use the proceeds from the offering for working capital and general corporate purposes, among other things.

 The shelf registration follows a recent $56.5 million financing and comes amid an expansion of the firm's commercial operations.

 The company said it would use the proceeds of the offering to promote its genetic tests and services, among other things.

 New Mexico is re-doing its proposed science education standards after criticism, the Associated Press reports.